juanramonperez/custom-active-menu/README.txt

 -- SUMMARY --

-This module provides an easy way to indicate which menu item is active depending the path that the users are seeing.
+This module provides an easy way to indicate which menu item is active adding the active CSS class depending the path that the users are seeing.

 IMPORTANT
 This assumes they are using theme('menu_link') for the menu rendering to html.